erdogant/pypickle/docs/pages/html/_sources/index.rst.txt

-pypickle's documentation!
+ismember's documentation!
 ==========================

-``pypickle`` is a Python library for saving and loading files in pickle format.
+``ismember`` is a Python library for saving and loading files in pickle format.